garno/stairway/README.md

 # Stairway
-Easy and intuitive step by step processing of your business logic.
+Easy step by step processing of your business logic.

 ## Installation